akari-doi/empty-alt-image-container-swap/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-== Short Description ==
 This plugin improves accessibility by converting figure tags to div tags for image blocks with missing alt text.

 == Description ==
-This plugin enhances the accessibility of image blocks in the WordPress block editor by converting the wrapping <figure> tags to <div> tags when the image has an empty alt attribute.
+This plugin enhances the accessibility of image blocks in the WordPress block editor by converting the wrapping `<figure>` tags to `<div>` tags when the image has an empty alt attribute.
-The <figure> element is typically used to provide a description of its content, especially for images.
-However, when an image lacks alternative text (alt text) that describes its content, wrapping it in a <figure> element can be semantically incorrect because the figure lacks a description of its content.
+The `<figure>` element is typically used to provide a description of its content, especially for images.
+However, when an image lacks alternative text (alt text) that describes its content, wrapping it in a `<figure>` element can be semantically incorrect because the figure lacks a description of its content.
-By replacing <figure> tags with <div> tags for images missing alt text, this plugin ensures proper HTML semantics. <div> elements are generic containers without implicit meaning, making them suitable for presenting images without associated descriptions.
+By replacing `<figure>` tags with `<div>` tags for images missing alt text, this plugin ensures proper HTML semantics. `<div>` elements are generic containers without implicit meaning, making them suitable for presenting images without associated descriptions.
 In summary, this lightweight plugin dynamically adjusts the markup of image blocks based on the presence of alt text, thereby enhancing their accessibility.

 == Installation ==